PostHog/posthog.com/contents/blog/transparent-enterprise-pricing.md

 That's why, at PostHog, we've adopted transparent pricing and self-service for every paid plan, even PostHog Enterprise.

 > Simon Fisher leads customer success at PostHog.
 He's made a career out of helping companies automate stuff, including seven years at IBM and five years at Chef Software.
-He lives in the North West of England with his wife, three young boys, a black labrador, and a killer Lego collection.
+He lives in Sheffield in the North of England with his wife, three young boys, a black labrador, and a killer Lego collection.
 Seriously, it's sweet af.

 ## Why transparent pricing is important